histoire-dev/histoire/docs/reference/config.md

 - `favicon: string`: Href to the favicon file (**not** processed by Vite).
 Put the file in the `public` directory.
 - `colors: Object`: Customize the colors.
 Each color should be an object with shades as keys.
 - `logoHref: string`: Add a link to the main logo
+- `defaultColorScheme: 'light' | 'dark' | 'auto'`: Default color scheme for the app. `'auto'` will use the system preference.
+- `hideColorSchemeSwitch: boolean`: Hides the dark mode button in the toolbar.
+- `storeColorScheme: boolean`: Enable persistence of the color scheme in the browser's local storage.

 ```ts
 import { defaultColors } from 'histoire'